 Control over your network

-ISP hardware is designed to be easy to set up and get your connection up and running quickly.
+The hardware supplied by an ISP is designed to be easy to set up and maintain, so you can get your connection up and running quickly and the provider can help when there is a problem.
 The downside is that you are sometimes limited to how that network is set up.
 This is fine for most people but if you’re into computers or like to experiment with technology, this solution just won’t do.

 For example, using ISP hardware means you can be limited to a specific IP address range, limited to a couple of network cable connections, limited in what Wi-Fi channels you can use, and it might not provide useful features such as QoS.